-Under our Recognition Orders, TMX Group is required to manage and identify any conflicts of interest or potential conflicts of interest, perceived or real, arising from its ownership interest in TSX Inc., TSX Alpha Exchange and TSX Venture Exchange Inc. and from the involvement of any partner, director or officer in the management or oversight of the marketplace operations or regulation functions of a TMX Group Marketplace and the services and products provided by the TMX Group Marketplace.
-The Regulatory Oversight Committee oversees the management of real or perceived conflicts.
-The terms of reference of this committee are outlined above under the section "Committees of the TMX Group Board - Regulatory Oversight Committee".
+Under our OSC Recognition Order, TMX Group is required to establish and maintain a regulatory oversight committee that, among other things, oversees the establishment of mechanisms to avoid or appropriately manage conflicts of interest or potential conflicts of interest, perceived or real.
+The Governance and Regulatory Oversight Committee carries out such functions.
+The terms of reference of this committee are outlined above under the section "Committees of the TMX Group Board - Governance and Regulatory Oversight Committee".

 Where appropriate, directors remove themselves from portions of board or committee meetings in accordance with the TMX Group Board Code of Conduct and the OBCA, or ad hoc special committees are constituted, in each case to allow independent discussion of matters at issue.
-In addition, the TMX Group Board Code of Conduct, the Employee Code of Conduct and corporate and securities legislation require disclosure of conflicts by individual directors and officers.
+In addition, the TMX Group

+Board Code of Conduct, the Employee Code of Conduct and corporate and securities legislation require disclosure of conflicts by individual directors and officers.